Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs

 A compliance period is a period at the end of which an emitter subject to the Regulation respecting a cap-and-trade system for greenhouse gas emission allowances must submit to the government a number of GHG emission allowances equal to the total verified GHG emissions that the emitter reported for the period.
 In other words, they must give the government one emission allowance for every ton of GHGs they emit into the atmosphere during the compliance period.

 Emitters can obtain emission allowances in a variety of ways in order to cover their GHG emissions.
 They can acquire emission units at auctions or, under certain conditions, at sales by mutual agreement by the Minister.
-They can also purchase emission allowances from other emitters or cap-and-trade participants.
+They can also purchase emission allowances from other emitters or participants.
 Early reduction credits (issued only once, in January 2014) and offset credits may also be used to cover their GHG emissions.
-Emission-intensive trade-exposed emitters, given the potential impact of cap-and-trade system on their production costs and their limited capacity to transfer their carbon cost to their clients, receive allocation of emission units without charge.
+Emission-intensive trade-exposed emitters, given the potential impact of Cap-and-Trade System on their production costs and their limited capacity to transfer their carbon cost to their clients, receive allocation of emission units without charge.
 Learn more about eligible emission allowances.

 First compliance period